simlun/reverse-engineering-emw200ta-433mhz-transmitter/README.md

 Signal Details
 --------------

 Before being able to replicate the above messages with my own transmitter I need to figure out the exact timings of the signals.
-That I did in the [signal_details.ipynb](signal_details.ipynb#Calculating-Signal-Details) notebook.
+That I did in the [signal_details](signal_details.ipynb) notebook.

 Summary: